Make plans now to attend the 2017 WoS Gala

 In other board action, Doug Lavanture was appointed Chair of the Advisory Council.
 Lavanture is Director of Business Operations for Bloomberg LP’s Global Data department.
 Previously he worked as a news desk editor and producer for Bloomberg Television.
 He serves as president of the Badminton Club of New York, which was founded in 1878.

-Write on Sports, founded by Byron Yake, a former Associated Press sports editor and executive, celebrated its 10th anniversary last year.
+Write on Sports, founded by Byron Yake, a former Associated Press sports editor and executive, is celebrating its 12th anniversary this year and conducted 10 camps this summer..

 Want to donate?